ChuuniMage/krzysztophor/initialisationAndOnMessage.md

   ```

 Next, the bot collects the content of the message, and  parses the message values in different variables for the following purposes:
-1. `args`, which is an array of strings, tokens to use for our arguments
+- `args`, which is an array of strings, tokens to use for our arguments
-2. `command`, which extracts first argument token, to determine the command our bot performs
+- `command`, which extracts first argument token, to determine the command our bot performs
-3. `reasonMessage`, which stores in the case of a command such as `=kick @User For being a nuisance."
+- `reasonMessage`, which stores in the case of a command such as `=kick @User For being a nuisance."
-4. `firstArgId`, which extracts the user ID string ,
+- `firstArgId`, which extracts the ID string from the first argument after the command input.
-  -In a Discord message, what looks like `@Username` or `#channel-name` to a regular user, is something like `<!@12345678912345678>` under the hood
+  -In a Discord message, what looks like `@Username` or `#channel-name` to a regular user, looks like`<!@12345678912345678>` under the hood to use this ID number, it must be extracted from the message.

 ```typescript
   const commandBody = message.content.slice(prefix.length);